Program

 From Adultism to Creative Justice in Youth Cultural Organizations: Cultivating a Creative Third Place

-Antonio Cuyler (University of Michigan’s School of Music, Theatre & Dance, USA)
+Antonio C. Cuyler (University of Michigan’s School of Music, Theatre & Dance, USA)

 The Right to Cultural (Self-)Education: Strategies for Empowering Young People

-Cecilia Prüfer, Julius Heinicke, Vera Lemke (University of Hildesheim, Germany)
+Cecilia Durojaye Prüfer, Vera Lemke, Julius Heinicke (University of Hildesheim, Germany)

 Thursday, May 22